Welcome to the

 PI: Michael K. Scullin

-2. Why does cognition change with aging and Alzheimer’s disease, and how can smart technology be leveraged to support prospective memory, longevity, and quality of life?
+2. How can smart technology be leveraged to support prospective memory, cognitive reserve, and quality of life in healthy older adults and those with Alzheimer’s disease?

 Lab News